Try a Free Live AI Golf Lesson TRY FREE

 A Common Problem

-A golfer with that posture is completely in the rectangle, which creates all kinds of issues.
+A golfer with that posture is completely in the rectangle, which creates a cascade of problems in the golf swing.

 It Starts at Address

-We will correct the problem and get back into the box by learning to feel and recognize what good posture is.
+We will correct the problem and get back into the box by learning to feel and recognize what good posture actually is.

 Try the Drill Yourself

-As you start to pull your shoulder blades down, your chest and your belly will tend to pop out a little bit, but you should pull it in.
+As you start to pull your shoulder blades down, your chest and belly will tend to push out slightly, but you should counteract this by pulling your belly in.

-Now you should have a nice neutral, golf posture.
+Now you should have a nice, neutral golf posture.
 That is "getting in the box."

 Don't Let Gravity Bring You Down